 b.
 Hold and press the Power button until you see that the device is booting into recovery mode.

-- If your computer chip is an Intel chip then use any of the following keyboard combinations.
+- If your computer chip is an Intel chip, use the following keyboard combinations.

 a.
 Command + R